Discrimination at Work Claims

 What is discrimination in the workplace?

 Discrimination in the workplace occurs when an employer treats one or more members of staff less favourably than others.
-It is usually based on one or more of the following characteristics:
+Under the Equality Act 2010, people who have a protected characteristic mentioned below are often more vulnerable to discrimination than others.
+These characteristics have a special legal status and are called ‘protected characteristics’.
+It is unlawful to discriminate against people on the grounds of these characteristics:

-Discrimination can take place at any stage during your employment, whether you are applying for a job, doing your job, or in selection for redundancy or dismissal.
+Discrimination can take place during the recruitment process and any stage during your employment, whether you are doing your job, or in selection for redundancy or dismissal.
 In addition, discrimination can relate to being left out of a promotion or training opportunities.

 What are the different types of discrimination?